 After publishing OR news as a supplement to the School magazine for a short time, in 1953 the first Old Rydalian was produced, edited by Donald Crook who was OR Club Secretary 1951-57.
 Frank Richards was Secretary a second time from 1957 until 1978.
 From 1957-1971, Ian Newton took on the role of Editor of the Old Rydalian.
 John Pepper was OR Club Secretary 1978-1991 and he was followed by the last OR Club Secretary, Mike Leach 1991-1999.
 All the Secretaries gave freely of their time even though they had other pressing commitments and so obviously undertook the work for love rather than money, as did all the Presidents and committee members.

-The maintenance of the address register, publication of the Old Rydalian, organisation of Dinners, the running of the Rydal Youth Club in Liverpool, the fostering of OR sport (notably golf, cricket and rugby) and provision of financial support for appropriate projects in School were the main priorities of the Club during its last 40 years.
-Though there were some changes in the way some of these aims were met, overall success has been achieved.
-The dinners continued and the demand increased for dinners in or nearer the School such as the North Wales Dinner in Betws-y-Coed and the Chester Dinner.
-The Rydal Youth Club in Liverpool sadly had to close in the 1990s but both the School and Club have continued the tradition of supporting projects for the benefit of disadvantaged young people at home and abroad.
-The fact that the OR Club had an accurate address register served a useful purpose when the School began work on a new computerised data base.
+The maintenance of the address register, publication of the Old Rydalian, organisation of Dinners, the running of the Rydal Youth Club in Liverpool, the fostering of OR sport (notably golf, cricket and rugby) and provision of financial support for appropriate projects in school were the main priorities of the Club during its last 40 years, and the school and Club have continued the tradition of supporting projects for the benefit of disadvantaged young people at home and abroad.
+The OR Club’s accurate address register proved useful in the school’s move to a new computerised data base.

 Throughout the post-war period until Penrhos and Rydal amalgamated in 2000, many individuals gave generously of their time to support the Club.
 The Headmasters, Donald Hughes, Peter Watkinson and Nigel Thorne were all committed and enthusiastic supporters, who helped the administration of the Club and who were always willing to use their gift for public speaking for the benefit of the Club as well as the School: Mary Richards, who for over 30 years, acted as secretary and typist; Ian Newton for all his work as Editor of the Old Rydalian over 15 years; Wilf Bartlett and Jim Barry for their expert advice and unfailing support for 40 years; Ernest Bradfield for helping with the editorial work of the Old Rydalian magazine and, for many years, writing the ‘Gleanings’ article; Geoff Mayall for compiling various statistical lists and the production of the very accurate and useful Centenary Register in 1985.
 There are many others.
 The Club has benefited from the quiet and dedicated service of many people and in its turn has been of great service to the School.
 There is every indication that the same ethos will prevail in the Rydal Penrhos Society, born in 2000.